 The healing tradition of Hawaii known for smooth, flowing movements and medium to deep pressure, Lomilomi is healing thru touch and manipulation and is an excellent technique for stress relief and calming the nervous system.
 Seifukujitsu, a traditional medical massage of Japan, utilizes vibrating pressure, acu-point stimulation, hot/cold treatment, cupping and deep-tissue restructuring as well as many types of Asian herbs and liniments.
 It is a highly effective system for restoring stiff and over-stressed muscles and joints.

 Clinical methods of assessing and treating loss of motion, muscle pain and nerve entrapment.
 This work is done via orthopedic assessment, treatment protocol and objective evaluation.
-Protocols include deep tissue mobilization, myofacial release, trigger point therapy, myoskeletal alignment, active engagement techniques, passive stretching and graded exposure release.
+Protocols include deep tissue mobilization, neuromuscular therapy, myofacial release, trigger point therapy, structural alignment, positional release techniques, passive stretching and muscle energy technique.
 All of which aid in the breakdown of adhesive limitations and restoration of free movement.

 In many cases, chronic pain has been treated successfully via the protocols of Dr. John Sarno, MD (TMS) , Dr. Howard Schubiner, MD and Alan Gordon, LCSW (Pain Reprocessing Therapy).
 Their research has proven the efficacy of treatment options for somatic pain syndromes.
 PRT has shown to be successful in reducing or eliminating chronic back pain with lasting effect.
 Learn more about reprocessing options for pain.